Vegetarian Butternut Squash Stuffing

 Try this vegetarian butternut squash stuffing with apple, sourdough bread and sage for a delicious addition to your Thanksgiving meal.

-If you’re looking to try something new for the holiday season, how about roasted butternut squash stuffing for a twist on a classic Thanksgiving side dish?
+If you’re looking to try something new for the holiday season, this makes a delicious twist on a classic stuffing.

 The roasted butternut squash adds a hint of sweetness that pairs well with the tart apple and fresh herbs.